 Deanna not only cares about the bees but also has a love for photographing insects and creatures.
 She feels that every living thing has a story and she strives to share their tale as well as their beauty through her artwork.

-Her latest exhibition Garden Buzz (on display at placedesarts.ca May 1) will feature some of her favourite pollinators in her signature style.
+Her exhibition Garden Buzz (displayed at placedesarts.ca from May 1, 2020) featured some of her favourite pollinators in her signature style.
 Find out more about how she got started, her inspirations, challenges and love of all things nature!

 When did you get started as an artist?